-Ideas and How To Have More Of Them!
+Ideas and How To Not Forget Them!

 Ideas.
 We all have them, all the time.
 Everything starts with an idea.
 Every book, every song, every painting, every fan film… every work of art and creative expression you can think of.